ecrax/streamdeck/docs/README.md

 ## What is this about?

-Streamdeck is an app and a python script, developed by two students from Germany, wich allows you to use your Phone to remotely controll the open source screen recording program OBS.
-The app is built entirely with the open source framework Flutter.
-The python script on the other hand serves the server and runs inside of OBS to handle the requsts coming from the app.
+Streamdeck is an app and a python script, developed by two students from Germany, which allows you to use your Phone to remotely control the open-source screen recording program OBS.
+The app is built entirely with the open-source framework Flutter.
+The python script on the other hand serves the server and runs inside of OBS to handle the requests coming from the app.

 ## Why Streamdeck?